garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Stengers, Isabelle. "[Gaia, the Urgency to Think (and Feel)](https://osmilnomesdegaia.eco.br/wp-content/uploads/2014/11/isabelle-stengers.pdf)."
 2014.

+Guattari, Felix.
+"I am a God Most of the Time," in Chaosophy.
+1995.

 #### Additional

 Sakrison, Asa.
 "Rowboat Phenomenology" in the Slow Spatial Reader, 2021.